AlexChanson/Comparing-Nodes/README.md

 pip install -r requirements.txt
 ```
 #### Using custom datasets
+Sample data is provided in this repository.
 To use your own data you'll need to setup the graph in a local Neo4J database (using Neo4J desktop for exemple) in order to process the indicator extraction.
 We only tested with Neo4J 5.x on Mac OS and Linux.
 ## Indicators extraction

 To extract indicators from property graphs use the `db-neo4j.py` script.
 Several variables need to be set in the script :
  - dict_databases_homes : the path to the Neo4J DBs installation(s)
- - TODO
+ - dict_databases_labels : the labels of the graph to process for each database
+ - null_threshold, distinct_low, distinct_high, correlation_threshold : thresholds to discard indicators
+ - NONULLS : boolean whether or not to keep nodes with null values

 ## Solving the Partiton/Clustering problem